giffordlabcvr/RVdb/README.md

-# RVdb
+RVdb
+====

+### Overview

+The **Retrovirus Database (RVdb)** is a specialized genomics resource designed to support retrovirus taxonomy, developed using the **[GLUE](https://github.com/giffordlabcvr/gluetools/wiki)** software framework.
+RVdb was created in collaboration with the Retrovirus Study Group of the International Committee on Taxonomy of Viruses (**ICTV**), facilitating standardized classification and analysis of retroviruses.

 ### Background

-The retrovirus database (**RVdb**) is a genomics resource, developed using the **[GLUE](https://github.com/giffordlabcvr/gluetools/wiki)** software framework, that was created to support the implementation of retrovirus taxonony in association with Retrovirus Study Group of the International Committee on Taxonomy of Viruses (**ICTV**).

-The ICTV is the global authority responsible for the classification and naming of viruses.
-Established in the early 1960s, the ICTV is part of the International Union of Microbiological Societies (IUMS).
-Its primary objectives are to create a universally accepted virus taxonomy, define virus species and higher taxonomic ranks, and establish standardized virus names.
-ICTV’s work is essential for organizing the vast diversity of viruses into a coherent classification, aiding in communication and understanding across the virology community.
+The ICTV is the global authority on virus classification, responsible for the standardization of virus taxonomy and nomenclature.
+Established in the 1960s under the International Union of Microbiological Societies (IUMS), ICTV's mission is to create a universally accepted virus taxonomy, define virus species and higher taxonomic levels, and establish standardized virus names.
+ICTV's work supports the virology community in organizing virus diversity, enabling clearer communication and research continuity.

-### Scope and History
+### Scope and Objectives

-RVdb collates information about retrovirus taxonomy, along with sequences, alignments and phylogenies.
-Via GLUE, phylogenetic reconstructions used as the basis for taxonomic classification are made accessible and re-usable.
+**RVdb** organizes and provides access to retrovirus taxonomy data, sequences, alignments, and phylogenies.
+With **GLUE**, the database offers an integrated approach to:

+-   Access and reuse phylogenetic reconstructions used in taxonomic classification.
+-   Develop and validate taxonomic hypotheses.
+-   Support comparative genomics studies and reproducible analyses within a collaborative framework.

-### Features
+### Key Features

--   **Comprehensive Reference Sequence Set**: Incorporates reference sequence data for all retrovirus species recognised by the ICTV
+-   **Comprehensive Reference Sequence Collection**\

--   **Integrates ICTV and NCBI reference data**: Integrates NCBI retrovirus reference sequences with ICTV species.

--   **RT Alignment**: Incorporates a codon-based RT alignment that covers all retrovirus species and can be edited in a version-controlled way (via GitHub).

--   **Reproducible RT Phylogeny**: GLUE implements a reproducible process for building the reverse transcriptase (RT) phylogenies on which retroviral taxonomy is based.
+    RVdb includes all ICTV-recognized retrovirus species reference sequences, providing a foundational dataset for taxonomic and comparative studies.

+-   **NCBI and ICTV Data Integration**\
+    RVdb combines ICTV species classifications with NCBI reference sequences, ensuring comprehensive and accurate data alignment.

+-   **Codon-based Reverse Transcriptase (RT) Alignment**\
+    Features a curated, codon-aligned RT sequence alignment spanning all retrovirus species, which can be edited and updated via version control (GitHub).
+This alignment is essential for building accurate phylogenies and standardizing retrovirus taxonomy.

+-   **Reproducible RT Phylogeny Construction**\
+    Through GLUE, RVdb enables a standardized, reproducible process for constructing RT phylogenies, essential for maintaining a consistent taxonomic foundation across studies.

 * * * * *